By: Bessie O'Connor, RDN

 The following tips can help the whole family eat more high-quality foods while saving time and money.

-Tip #6: When ordering takeout, skip the sides.
-Order just the entree portion, then boost nutrition by adding a no-prep vegetable like baby carrots or canned green beans, plus fresh or canned fruit (packed in water or juice) and a glass of milk to create a heathy, balanced meal in minutes.
+Order just the entrée portion, then boost nutrition by adding a no-prep vegetable like baby carrots or canned green beans, plus fresh or canned fruit (packed in water or juice) and a glass of milk to create a heathy, balanced meal in minutes.

 Healthier meals are possible when planning and preparing wholesome, nutritious foods becomes part of the weekly routine.
 Start small this week, trying one of the six meal planning tips such as stocking up on frozen fruits and vegetables or healthy pantry staples that require little preparation and have a long shelf life.
 As you prepare meals, remember to add in fruits and vegetables from your freezer or pantry.
 As one tip becomes routine, try adding another tip.
 Small changes over time can lead to big impacts, and it is never too late to improve eating habits.